SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 #### Copying a configuration

 Click **Copy** to copy the current configuration.
-The new configuration is an identical copy of the selected configuration except for the task name and the target table, both of which will have the suffix _copy appended.
+The new configuration is an identical copy of the selected configuration except for the task name and the target table, both of which will have the suffix "_copy" appended.

 #### Deleting a configuration